 Fønss is magnetic in his portrayal of Homunculus, pulling out all the stops for a wonderfully charismatic and over-the-top performance.
 This was not his usual acting style, and it stands in stark contrast with his underplayed cool as businessman Frank Stoll in The End of the World.
 His exaggerated acting technique in Homunculus does break the illusion of reality for a modern viewer, but for an 1916 audience, who was accustomed to this sort of symbolic, rather than realistic, performance, the effect would not have been the same.
 And while the rest of the actors also announce their performances, none of them do so in the same magnificently grand manner as Fønss: he was not even aiming for realism as Homunculus was not realistic.
 Homunculus was larger than life.
 Once you get used to Fønss chewing up all scenery in sight and just go with it, his performance is highly riveting.

 Like most Danish screen actors, Fønss also appeared on the stage, and in later years took to film direction as well.
 He never became a big star of the stage, but instead revelled on the screen.
 He alternated between Danish and German movies, and after the war he appeared opposite Conrad Veidt in Austrian director Joe May’s 1921 film Mysteries of India, written by none other than Fritz Lang and Thea von Harbou.
 The New York Daily News wrote of the film: “It is astonishing how tiresome a picture can become before the end heaves into sight”.
-May later directed The Invisible Man Returns (1940).
+May later directed The Invisible Man Returns (1940, review).

 Fønss was a long-time president of the Danish actors union and worked for the national film censor for 14 years.
 In later years he became heavily involved in politics, supporting the social democrats of Denmark.
 In 1925 he was sent, “on special commission from the king of Denmark” to the states to study film techniques in Hollywood.
 According to US newspapers at the time Fønss would have put in a day’s work acting for F.W.
 Murnau, directing his first American film.
 If this is indeed the case, then Fønss may be perhaps be spotted as an extra in Murnau’s timeless masterpiece Sunrise: A Song of Two Humans (1927).